How to Rebuild Raid Array without Losing Data

 2. Know When to Rebuild Your RAID System

 Unless your RAID is fault-tolerant, a single hard drive failure will lead to complete RAID failure.
-Typically, the RAID system fails when more hard drives fail that the system’s fault tolerance.
+Typically, the RAID system fails when more hard drives fail than the system’s fault tolerance.
 This means that if your RAID system has a disk fault tolerance of 1, you need to rebuild it as soon as one disk fails.
 The higher configuration systems like RAID 10, 5, and 6 can keep functioning in the degraded mode but still, it makes sense to take care of the failed drive.
 The process of rebuilding is risky.
 Unless you’re confident to handle this task, it’s better to find a RAID data recovery specialist to rebuild your RAID system.

 3. Check the news disk and RAID controllers